simo-an/reskit/packages/location/README.md

 ## Run A Demo

 We don't have built in data.
-You should set buildings by `updateLocations` at first.
+You should set locations by `updateLocations` at first.

 ```typescript
 import { updateLocations, extractLocation } from "@reskit/location";